microsoft/DynamicTelemetry/docs/docs/Demos.4.AddTelemetryDemo.md

 # Diagnostic Demo : Dynamically Adding a Row of Telemetry
 In a live production system, diagnostics and debugging can be challenging due to log [scarcity](./PositionPaper.ScarcityAndHumans.md).
 This often leaves developers guessing about the behavior of their code.
 Sometimes, simply knowing the value of a variable or two can provide significant insights into the problem.

-In this example, we will use dynamic telemetry probes to insert a specialized breakpoint into our code.
+In this example, we will use Dynamic Telemetry probes to insert a specialized breakpoint into our code.
 This will allow us to dynamically extract small amounts of memory and insert it into our existing OpenTelemetry pipelines.

 ## Demo Overview